Under new (and awesome) ownership as of Aug 2023

 At the back of the restaurant, you’ll find an extensive library of English books to read between naps, snorkeling, and sunbathing.

 Breakfast comes with your stay, as does the extensive selection of water sports gear including kayaks, boogie boards, a water tube, and snorkel gear.
 There are two beach bikes for off-property exploring (with drink holders, of course).

 Guests can enjoy the main beach in hammocks, beach chairs, padded loungers, or right on the sand.
-The covered patio outside the restaurant is cool and comfortable, and the third floor patio and wooden dock are ideal for sea-viewing, star-gazing, and sun-bathing.
+The covered patio outside the restaurant is cool and comfortable, and the wooden dock is ideal for sea-viewing, star-gazing, and sunbathing.